Bizen, Japan: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you visit a temple, such as Amazu Shrine, wear:
+If you check out a temple, such as Amazu Shrine, wear:

 If you see the Bizen Pottery Art Museum, wear museum-appropriate clothing and take: